DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/06chapter5.md

 played by the actor.
 It is to the actor that theater owes its originality, even its superiority.
-Quoting perceptual psychologist and film theorist Rudolph Arnheim, Benjamin recalls that 'the latest trend
-\[in film consists in\] treating the actor as a stage prop chosen for its characteristics and ... inserted at the proper place'.[^38]
+Quoting perceptual psychologist and film theorist Rudolph Arnheim, Benjamin recalls that 'the latest trend [in film consists in] treating the actor as a stage prop chosen for its characteristics and [...] inserted at the proper place'.[^38]

 Pirandello's complaint of the film cameras 'denaturing' interference is the same that motivated accusations of sound reproduction technologies' betrayal, as Jonathan Sterne mentions.

-One could be tempted to believe that three quarters of a century later, the reality of the practice -- which was not undermined by the invasion of reproduction technologies and intermedial transfers -- would have relegated this essentialist discourse, along with the notion of presence, which it is based on, to the ranks of a historically categorized argument.
+One could be tempted to believe that three quarters of a century later, the reality of the practice – which was not undermined by the invasion of reproduction technologies and intermedial transfers – would have relegated this essentialist discourse, along with the notion of presence, which it is based on, to the ranks of a historically categorized argument.
 But it is far from that.
 In an important work